jonashackt/crossplane-training/06-testing-compositions.md

 Using `startKIND: true` kuttl will start a kind cluster with the name `crossplane-test` defined in `kindContext`.

-We should also add the following lines to our `.gitignore` to prevent us from checking in kind logs or `kubeconfig` files:
+> 📝 We should add the following lines to our `.gitignore` to prevent us from checking in kind logs or `kubeconfig` files:

 ```shell
 kubeconfig